Satjet/qafinalproject/README.md

 * Photo of finished item,
 * Additional Task: User information to stored on database.
 * Additional Task: store more recipies on database linking to Chef.
+* Additional Task: add in more chefs with recipes expanding the use of database.

 ## Check Tasks: